Baltasar Brum: Notes

 Brum thus came to presidential office in 1919 as one with a reputation as a pro-American facilitator of U.S. interests.

-During Brum's presidency, he was noted for pursuing economic stability, but on the political front faced significant opposition from both his own Colorado Party, and notably from Luis Alberto de Herrera of the Blanco, or National, Party.
-The dislike of each other by the two men was strong enough that President Brum actually challenged Herrera to a duel with pistols (legal in Uruguay at the time), which was fought near Montevideo on 14 December 1922, in front of several hundred government officials.
+During Brum's presidency, a duel took place between him and Luis Alberto de Herrera of the Blanco, or National, Party.
+The dislike of each other by the two men was strong enough that President Brum challenged Herrera to a duel with pistols (legal in Uruguay at the time), which was fought near Montevideo on 14 December 1922, in front of several hundred government officials.
 Though each man fired two shots and the other from a distance of 25 paces, neither was struck by a bullet.